Requirements for Succession in College of Health Sciences Programs

 To qualify for continued matriculation in programs of the College of Health Sciences, all students must maintain on-going cumulative averages of 2.50 (2.70 for Nursing) or better by achieving the following averages the end of the freshman year and at the end of each semester thereafter:

-- not less than a grade ‘C’ in any professional major course and
+- not less than a grade ‘C’ ( C+ for Nursing) in any professional major course and

 - a semester average of 2.50 (2.70 for Nursing) or better for professional courses attempted in the major.